jculvey/tango/README.md

 _Why not just use Backbone Views?_

-Templating is useful for binding data to the DOM for some use cases.
-However, in some apps that have a heavy use of forms, or involve lots of interactivity, maintaining input states and re-rendering templates can be difficult to manage.
+Templating is a useful waty to bind data to the DOM in some use cases.
+However, in other apps that have a heavy use of forms or involve lots of interactivity, maintaining input states and re-rendering templates can be difficult to manage.

-As a result, we sometimes we put login in templates that seems like its begging to live in a javascript file.
+As a result, we sometimes we put logic in templates that seems like it's begging to live in javascript.
 This library aims to solve this problem.

 Also, maintaining a consistent look and feel can become a burden.
-Tango helps by automating the creation of elements in a consistent manner and letting you configure styles in a single place (the style config).
+Tango helps by automating the creation of elements in a consistent manner and letting you configure styles in a single place.

 _Why not just use Knockout?_